thanpolas/grunt-github-pages/README.md

 So when you issue `grunt deploy` on your command line this is what will happen:

 1. The Current Working Directory will change to `_site`.
-2. The command `git add .` will be performed.
+2. The command `git add -A .` will be performed.
 3. The command `git commit -am "push"` will be performed.
 4. The command `git push origin gh-pages` will be performed.